andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/11-utah.md

 I wander around town for a bit before ducking into ___ for a beer to wait for Katie & crew to finish up at the volleyball.

-I guess this is the part of the story that I should introduce Branch.
-Branch is a friend of Easley's from Boston who moved out to Utah a couple years ago but couldn't afford a flight for his accent.
-He still *pahks* his *cah* in the lot before shredding the *powdah* at *Snowbuhd*.

-Branch doesn't drink beers he has *bowls of loudmouth soup*

-Branch doesn't ______ he _________.

-Branch calls me "Matis" because he thinks I look like Mathisyahu.
-He spells it "mattis yahoo"

-Branch is fantastic.

-In a another example of serendipity I actually met Branch before Easley did, when I went to Boston for a concert in college.
-He was a friend of a friend and we enjoyed a bowl after bowl of loudmouth soup that weekend.
-A few years later after Easley graduated college & began his life as a young professional in Boston he became friends with Branch, completely unbeknownst of our previous bouts of hooliganry.
-Serendipity indeed.

 While enjoying a Powder Buoy pilsner at Collie's Sports Bar & Grill I get a text from Branch